 The distance learning format allows people to take the training but not need to travel themselves.
 It also allows the group to be smaller.
 The DIT program allows people to integrate Imagery very much into their lives and deepens their imagery practice through that daily interaction.

 Like the residential set up, its core requirement is that the trainee experiences Imagery and imagery journeys and through that, gain the familiarity and the trust they need to work effectively with others.
-In the residential training, trainees primarily work with each other.
-In the distance learning group, the work between the group happens long distance but people also work with others…. friends, family, perhaps clients…in one on one sessions.
+In the training, trainees primarily work with each other although it is possible to get permission to work with others.

 The distance learning program works with a small group.
-Each training group is currently between 3-6 people.
+Each training group is currently between around 6 people.
 This allows for close supervision by the trainer and allows for flexibility in scheduling.

-Our group currently meets by phone dial-in.
+Our group currently meets using Zoom.
 Each session is recorded and uploaded afterwards to the website so people can listen to the sessions as they need.
 The structure allows for group journeys, individual journeys, discussion and instruction and has been very effective.
-I use a conference call setup which also has the option for video.
-The format we are using has been very effective and does not make people who are not technologically minded shy away and our sessions are very rich.